What You’ll Need:

-For the best results when making compost you need to understand the ideas behind the process.
+For the best results when making compost, you need to understand the ideas behind the process.
 Put simply, making compost is like making a cake – you need to have certain equipment, the right ingredients in the right amounts and water to mix it through thoroughly.
 The micro-organisms in the soil will then do all the hard work for you.
-The process of making a great compost can take anything from a few months to a year, depending on the materials you use, the time of year you start (the composting process is quicker in summer than in winter) and the sort of compost you want at the end.
+The process of making a great compost can take anything from a few months to a year.
+This depends on the materials you use, the time of year you start (the composting process is quicker in summer than in winter) and the sort of compost you want at the end.

 Compost started in the autumn can be ready for spring planting, but most people usually leave their compost heap for anywhere between 6 months to 2 years for the best results.
 Your compost will be ready to use when it has taken on a dark brown colour accompanied by a rich, earthy smell.
 Try rubbing some between your fingers too – it should feel like soil and easily crumble apart.